Now available for pre-order for March 20, 2023! Click here to get your copy.

 Over the last two decades, a wealth of new computational tools have emerged to tackle public health challenges with quantitative approaches.
 The COVID-19 pandemic has shown that data and analytics will be key pillars of responding to such outbreaks in the future.
 Yet there are very few works on the market that prepare epidemiologists, computer scientists and data scientists to model infectious disease processes in practice.
 Computational Modeling of Infectious Disease seeks to fill this critical gap.

 There are lots of wonderful books out there on mathematical epidemiology.
 However, few of these books draw the three strands of epidemiology, computational methods and mathematics together in an end-to-end fashion.

 The purpose of this book is to change that, and give you the tools for end-to-end analysis of infectious disease dynamics using computational methods.
-Richly illustrated with code examples in Python (also available as companion notebooks, which will be released together with the book on Github), The Computational Modeling of Infectious Disease is both a guided tour through computational infectious disease epidemiology and a reference work for practitioners in the field.
+Richly illustrated with code examples in Python (also available as companion notebooks, which will be released on Github at the same time as the book), The Computational Modeling of Infectious Disease is both a guided tour through computational infectious disease epidemiology and a reference work for practitioners in the field.

 Who is this book for?

 A lot of books in this field are directed at mathematicians, or those aspiring to be mathematicians.
 This is understandable–much of infectious disease modeling is done by mathematicians, after all.
 Yet there’s a growing need to equip data scientists, analysts, epidemiologists, GIS experts and others who don’t necessarily want (or need) to be able to derive Lyapunov functions in their sleep.

 In the same vein, this is not just a book about the mathematics of infectious disease, but also about the computational solution of problems in predicting and modeling infectious disease.
 Mathematical examples are accompanied by code examples in Python.